-Aeoniums prefer a little more shade and humidity than the typical succulent, but they’re still some of the easiest blooms to grow.
+Aeoniums prefer a little more shade and humidity than the typical succulent, but they are still some of the easiest succulents to grow.
 The large, well-defined rosettes of this red-and-green Aeonium will add class to your containers.

-Why we love it: It has the bicolor charm of the popular Green Envy Coneflower, but it’s colorful all year long.
+Why we love it: It has the bicolor charm of the popular Green Envy Coneflower, but it is colorful all year long.

-Why we love it: Coordinate your container to match the tips’ hue, and you’ll be amazed how the colors pop.
+Why we love it: Coordinate your container to match the tips' hue, and you will be amazed at how the colors pop.

 The trailing cylindrical leaves of this beauty turn a magnificent gold in the summer sun.
 Pure-white flowers bloom early, from January through April.